Login-based license management with Tableau Cloud

 LBLM provides a number of benefits.
 First, it makes it easier for you to deploy Tableau Desktop and Tableau Prep to end users, as you don’t need to distribute and manage individual license keys.
 Additionally, you’ll have increased visibility into Creator seat usage through a single, centralized view.

 This free feature is available to eligible customers who own role-based Creator licenses and are leveraging a compatible version of Tableau software (2020.1+).
-As of the 2020.1 release (February 2020), LBLM is enabled by default for all Tableau Online customers who have purchased Creator.
+As of the 2020.1 release (February 2020), LBLM is enabled by default for all Tableau Cloud customers who have purchased Creator.
 Tableau Server customers can explore below to learn more about identifying if they are already LBLM-enabled and, if not, how to opt-in!

 Why is Login-based License Management (LBLM) important?

 LBLM modernizes the product activation experience by removing the need for product keys to be distributed throughout your organization when enabling use of Tableau Desktop and/or Prep Builder for Authorized Users.
 LBLM creates parity across all Creator, Explorer, and Viewer roles (i.e. leveraging login credentials), eliminating dual license management in your Customer Portal and Tableau Server or Online UIs.